-Last week's Recession-Proof Recipe examined stock and gave a fast variation for Pho.
-Pho is simple peasant food, and this week, I'd like to take an economical eating cue from yet another group of peasants.
+Last week’s Recession-Proof Recipe examined stock and gave a fast variation for Pho.
+Pho is some of my favorite simple peasant food, and this week, I’d like to take an economical eating cue from yet another group of peasants.

 Like yesterday’s cassoulet, a humble country casserole that’s often elevated beyond its original station, the sometimes pretentiously presented French crêpe is essentially just a thin pancake with tasty tidbits rolled up inside it.
 It’s the peasant food of Brittany.

-Several years ago I discovered I could afford a ticket to fly overseas and spend few days in Paris, but didn't have much money for lodging or food.
-So I ended up with a week of Paris hostels, student entry to museums and a host of street crepes.
+Several years ago I discovered I could afford a ticket to fly overseas and spend few days in Paris, but didn’t have much money for lodging or food (and I spoke very little French.)
+So I ended up with a week of Paris hostels, student entry to museums and a host of street crêpes.

-For that week, my diet was primarily composed of the sweet crepe, or crêpe sucrée (it was supremely cheap and the whole transaction used up the only 15 words of French I could remember)... a charming banana-Nutella combo that I still remember fondly and order whenever I encounter it on a menu.
+For that week, my diet was primarily composed of the sweet crepe, or crêpe sucrée (it was supremely cheap and the whole transaction used up the only 15 words of French I could consistently remember)… The sweet crêpe was normally a charming banana-Nutella combo that I still remember fondly and order as a comfort food.

-After traveling around with J a bit, I discovered his crepe preference invariably fell to the crepe complete, a classic buckwheat crepe filled with an egg (whites cooked, but with a runny yolk, please) with melted gruyere and ham.
+After traveling around with J a bit, I discovered his crepe preference invariably fell to the crepe complete, a classic buckwheat crepe filled with an egg (whites cooked, but with a runny yolk, please), melted gruyere and thin-sliced ham.
 Simple.
 Filling.
 Complete.

-As you may notice in those photos, my crepe is generally in the foreground, and I always order something else.
-The vegetable crepe.
-The goat cheese and fig crepe.
-The ratatouille crepe.
-And then I find I'm always jealous of J's hearty, savory crepe.
-He's made a convert of me.
+I almost always order something else.
+The vegetable crêpe.
+The goat cheese and fig crêpe.
+The ratatouille crêpe.
+But I often find that I’m jealous of J’s hearty, savory crêpe.
+He’s made a convert of me.

 Though you may have encountered sweet crêpe batters before, I must insist on the buckwheat in this recipe.
 The earthy flavor really does something special alongside the cheese and ham.
-Those Breton peasants knew something about flavor on a budget.
+Those Breton peasants clearly know something about flavor on a budget.

 The Crêpe Complete (Serves 2-4)